 The very first thing you will need to do is choose a domain name.
 If you are running a traditional bricks-and-mortar business, you’ll probably just want to stick with your business’s name.
 You will also need to keep your domain name as short as possible particularly since more and more people are browsing the Internet from their mobile devices where typing out a long Web address can be a nuisance.
 Finally, you’ll need to select a suitable top level domain (TLD) – the ending of your website. .com addresses are by far the most popular, though if you are a local business or any business with a nation-specific audience, you’ll likely be better off registering the country code TLD for your country, such as .uk, .au or .ca etc. Businesses in the United States typically use the .com TLD regardless, though .us is still an option.

 Next, you will need to choose a hosting company.
 For any business website, it is absolutely critical to find a suitable hosting package, and you will need to pay a small monthly fee in order to have your own domain name and website.
-Free hosting simply isn’t an option for businesses, largely due to the facts that you won’t be able to have your own domain and speed and bandwidth will typically be severely limited.
+Free hosting simply isn’t an option for businesses, largely due to the fact that you won’t be able to have your own domain and speed and bandwidth will typically be severely limited.
 When choosing a Web host, consider the following factors:

 - Server uptime – Ideally, you will need a hosting company which has a server uptime of at least 99.9%, meaning that your website will only be offline for a maximum of forty minutes per month.